11 Best Wiki Software Tools in 2024

 Wiki software Wikijs

 Wiki.js is a newcomer in the wiki software space.
-It's a powerful open-source and free wiki that is particularly popular among developers.
+It's a powerful open-source and free wiki tool that is particularly popular among developers.

 Wiki.js saves all content directly as Markdown files and syncs with your remote Git repository.
 With a modern and elegant interface, it's a great platform for both internal and external documentation.